 • Driveway fit: two car lengths, still comfortable on most residential drives

-A 20-yard dumpster is a good fit for several projects in the Grand Prairie area: house decluttering, flooring jobs, and roof tear-offs.
-The 22-foot length fits on your residential drive; the 4,000-pound rating handles shingles with framing scrap.
+A 20-yard dumpster is a good fit for several projects in Grand Prairie: whole-house decluttering and roof tear-offs; the 22-foot length fits on your residential drive.
+This container handles a 4,000-pound rating for mixed shingles and framing scrap.

-The 20-yard container is the go-to for mid-size projects: it hauls whole-house decluttering in one trip, clears a mid-size roof tear-off, and a single swap out covers the full week of demo and finish work on site.
+The 20-yard container is the workhorse for mid-size projects: whole-house decluttering, mid-size roof tear-offs, and a full week of the remodel crew's demo and finish work.
+One swap out keeps the job moving on schedule.

 A matte-black 30-yard roll-off dumpster positioned at a Grand Prairie residential addition jobsite, with framing lumber and drywall scraps loaded through the open swinging rear doors.